Prepare your generator for tornado season with maintenance and fuel checklist

 Post-tornado generator operation is more dangerous than normal use.
 Here’s why: a tornado can tear off siding, break windows, crack foundations, and open gaps in walls that aren’t visible from outside.
 These structural failures change how air flows through your home.

 CO danger in damaged homes: Broken windows do NOT create safe ventilation for generator exhaust.
 Carbon monoxide is roughly the same density as air and spreads quickly throughout enclosed spaces, reaching dangerous concentrations anywhere indoors.
 A wall that looks intact from one side may have hidden gaps that funnel exhaust into living spaces.
-The CPSC reports that portable generators cause nearly 100 CO poisoning deaths per year in the U.S., and post-storm situations account for a significant share of those.
+CPSC reports that portable generators cause about 100 CO poisoning deaths per year in the U.S. (CPSC communications vary between “nearly 100” and “more than 100” in recent years), and post-storm situations account for a significant share of those.

 Before starting the generator:

 Never backfeed.
 Plugging a generator directly into a wall outlet sends electricity backward through your home’s wiring and out to the utility lines.
-This can electrocute repair workers restoring power in your neighborhood.
+This can electrocute lineworkers restoring power in your neighborhood.
+Backfeeding also typically violates electrical code and local regulations unless done through a properly installed transfer switch or interlock kit.
 Always use a transfer switch or run appliances directly from the generator’s outlets via extension cords.
-Backfeeding is illegal in most states and voids your homeowner’s insurance coverage.

-Running a generator in rain is common after storms.
-A GenTent Generator Running Cover keeps rain off the unit while allowing proper ventilation.
+Generators should not be operated in rain or wet conditions without protection.
+A dedicated generator canopy (e.g., GenTent Generator Running Cover) keeps rain off the unit while allowing proper ventilation.
+Do not cover the generator with a tarp or enclose it, which can cause overheating and block exhaust flow.
 For detailed rain operation guidelines, see can you run a generator in the rain.

 Generator Troubleshooting After Tornado Exposure